-FPPR Section 5 The objective set by government for soils is, without unduly reducing the supply of timber from British Columbia's forests, to conserve the productivity and the hydrologic function of soils.
+FPPR Section 5 The objective set by government for soils is to conserve the productivity and the hydrologic function of soils.

 Table 1.1: Soil S Objective FPPR s.5.
 The FPPR Practice is repeated here for convenience, but if differences exist between the text of the FPPR and the text herein, the text of the FPPR as it was at time of FSP submission prevails: Soil disturbance limits 35 (1) In this section: "roadside work area" means the area adjacent to a road where one or both of the following are carried out: (a) decking, processing or loading timber; (b) piling or disposing of logging debris;